Azure-Samples/cosmos-db-design-patterns/README.md

 ### [Materialized View](/materialized-view/)

 Learn how to create and manage materialized views to efficiently retrieve precomputed data from Azure Cosmos DB.
 Refer to the `materialized-view` folder for implementation details.
+Read more about this design pattern in this [blog post](https://aka.ms/cosmosdbdesignpatterns/materialized-view).

 ### [Preallocation](/preallocation/)

 Explore the `preallocation` pattern to understand how to preallocate resources, such as document IDs, to optimize performance and resource utilization.
+Read more about this design pattern in this [blog post](https://aka.ms/cosmosdbdesignpatterns/preallocation).

 ### [Schema Versioning](/schema-versioning/)